-We don’t know how our regulators will respond to their findings.
-They will likely demand empirical data on spray drift and efficacy from drones – I would.
-Since the drones available in today’s market do not conform to a common design standard like fixed or rotary winged manned aircraft, each model may need its own study.
+Regulators are currently collecting spray drift and efficacy data from drones.
+Since the drones available in today’s market do not conform to a common design standard like fixed or rotary winged manned aircraft, each model may have its own characteristics and need its own study.
 Some will have rotary atomizers, others will use hollow cone hydraulic sprays.
 Some will have electrostatic charging, others may propose special adjuvants.

 The obvious question is how these proper application practices can possibly be assured.
 Operators will need more than just regulatory approval to use a drone, they will require proper training, similar to what a commercial aerial applicator now receives prior to operating a business.

 Recall that our aerial applicators are governed by national organizations, the NAAA in the US and the CAAA in Canada.
 These organizations are in regular contact with federal regulators to assure compliance.
 They also help fund research into application efficacy and safety.
 They organize conferences in the off-season and calibration clinics in the growing season.
 At these, flow rates are confirmed and deposited droplet size is measured.
 Spray pattern uniformity is assessed and corrected as necessary.